NG-ZORRO/ng-zorro-antd/components/table/doc/index.en-US.md

 ### Data Processing

-The data passed to `[nzData]` will be export with [Template Context](https://angular.io/guide/template-syntax#statement-context) after processing, developers can use `*ngFor` to render current page data in table.
+The data passed to `[nzData]` will be export with [Template Context](https://angular.io/guide/template-syntax#statement-context) after processing(including paging, sort and filter), developers can use `*ngFor` to render current page data in table.

 ```html
 <nz-table #basicTable [nzData]="dataSet">